 If the work-up results indicate more complex hepatitis C, the patient will be accepted to the waitlist for an appointment with a specialist.

-To ensure competency to prescribe and manage hepatitis C, training is recommended for GPs which can be accessed from a variety of sources:
+To ensure competency to prescribe and manage hepatitis C, training is recommended for GPs which can be accessed through NPS Medicinewise Learning: Managing Hepatitis C in primary care (external site).

 More information about this community-based management option is available on the Gastroenterological Society of Australia (GESA) website (external site).

-If you are unable to prescribe this treatment independently or in conjunction with FSH, please consider alternative referral pathways such as referral to a:
+If you are unable to prescribe this treatment in conjunction with FSH, please consider alternative referral pathways such as referral to a:

 If you or your patient declines the community-based management option, you will still need to submit the work-up and referral form via CRS and indicate that the patient is not for remote consultation.
 Please ensure your patient understands there is a longer wait time for hospital-based treatment.